 |Remember password option|

-This option determines whether you need your Microsoft account password to sign into your profile.
-The Remember Password option is off by default, which means you’ll be prompted for your Microsoft account password when you sign in with your Xbox Live profile.
+This option determines whether you need your Microsoft account password to sign in to your profile.
+The Remember Password option is off by default, which means that you’ll be prompted for your Microsoft account password when you sign in with your Xbox Live profile.

-If you don’t want to be prompted for your Microsoft account password every time you sign into Xbox Live, select the Remember Password option.
+If you don’t want to be prompted for your Microsoft account password every time that you sign in to Xbox Live, select the Remember Password option.

 The Remember Password option is set after you download your Xbox Live profile.
 But you can change the password protection on your profile at any time.
 Here's how:

 If your Xbox Live profile is password protected, you can change this the next time that you sign in to your Xbox Live profile.
 When you’re prompted for your Microsoft account password at sign in, select the Remember Password option.

 If you select the Remember Password option, you won’t be prompted for your Microsoft account password the next time that you sign in to your Xbox Live profile.

 You can use your Microsoft account password to restrict access to your Xbox Live gamertag on a console.
 Here's how:

 The next time you sign in with your Xbox Live gamertag, you’ll be prompted for your Microsoft account password.

 If your Xbox Live profile is downloaded to another console and it’s not password protected or your password becomes compromised, you can remotely remove the password so that your profile can’t be accessed.
 Here's how: